 What Do You Think?

-Mil Máscaras in his interviews comes across as a confident yet soft-spoken educated man who is well-traveled and is very aware of his superior abilities.
+Mil Máscaras, in his interviews, comes across as a confident yet soft-spoken, educated man who is well-traveled and is very aware of his superior abilities.
 And yet he maintains a somewhat modest demeanor when praised with accolades from his career.
-In his words, he still trains with the same drive “as if he was a rookie” and goes to great lengths to stay healthy, get enough sleep, and he never consumes tobacco or drugs.
+He still trains with the same drive "as if he was a rookie" and goes to great lengths to stay healthy, get enough sleep, and never consume tobacco or drugs.
 Máscaras seems to have huge respect for the sport that has given him so much and believes he knows how it should be presented to the public.

 So is he a no-selling ("no yob!") self-centered egomaniac?
 Or are the accusations of him being difficult to work with greatly exaggerated and an unfair representation of his whole body of work within the industry?

 Mil Máscaras still remains semi-active in wrestling and communicates with his fans through his official Facebook page.

 - Lucha Libre | 5 Chilling Cases of Murder and the Paranormal

 - Silver King – The Death of Nacho Libre Star Luchador Raises Questions

 - 14 Rey Mysterio Costume Tributes You May Not Have Noticed!